 No products in the cart.

-Patricia discovered yoga during high school when she was 17 years old and has been practicing different styles of the discipline ever since.
-After 11 years of intermittent studio and self-practice, she completed her first YTT in 2014 with Sidhi Yoga, Dharamshala, where she obtained a multi-styles certificate and fell in love with Yin yoga and Ayurvedic practices.
-Until 2020 she has been complementing her teaching experience by adding 2,500 hours of teaching especially in yin yoga and hatha-vinyasa yoga with CPD's while she continues her academic studies in Liberal Arts and an MBA in Environmental Auditing.
+Since then I have been practicing different styles of the discipline.
+In 2014 after 11 years of intermittent studio and self-practice practice, I completed my first YTT with Sidhi Yoga, Dharamshala, India, where I obtained a multiple styles certificate and fell in love with Yin yoga and Ayurvedic practices.
+Until 2020 I have been complementing my teaching experience adding 2,500 hours of teaching especially in Yin yoga and Hatha-Vinyasa yoga with other yoga trainings from experienced and internationally recognized teachers while continuing my academic studies in Liberal Arts and an MBA in Environmental Auditory.

 Yoga is activism